buraketmen/kick-to-twitch-extension/README.md

 1. Solve Localstorage permission problem
 1. Get real purple color from twitch
 1. Replace kick logo with twitch logo
+1. Center the switch without using margin
-1. Make the code cleaner and repeat step 4
+1. Make the code cleaner and repeat step 5